 Discharge of harmful substances, dumping of waste and burial at sea

-The third set of regulations covering the discharge of harmful substances from offshore structures, dumping of waste, and burial at sea came into force on 31 October 2015.
+Two sets of regulations, covering the discharge of harmful substances from offshore structures, dumping of waste, and burial at sea, came into force on 31 October 2015.

 Exclusive Economic Zone and Continental Shelf (Environmental Effects—Discharge and Dumping) Regulations 2015 [New Zealand Legislation website]